jliu69a/myExp5/README.md

 # myExp5

-This is the new version of MyExpensesTracker app.
-It is using the latest version of Alamofire and SwiftyJson frameworks, including the JSON parsing via Codable.
+This is the rewrite of MyExpenseTracker app, adapting the latest version of Alamofire and SwiftyJson frameworks, and using Codable when parsing JSON data.